DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Evaluation Framework of

+Following the characteristic of \emph{assistance}, an ideal system output will allow medical experts to quickly capture salient information, without spending significant time on superfluous details.
+We thus evaluate conciseness: the amount of generated information that is both factually accurate and salient.
+Assuming that the reference only contains salient information, conciseness evaluation aligns with the \textit{``Reference $\Rightarrow$ System Output''} relation in \autoref{fig:entail_diagram}.

-\textbf{Claim precision}: Similar to claim recall, our initial step involves generating a list of claims based on the output, followed by the utilization of GPT-4 to determine whether the reference entails each claim.
-Claim precision is quantified as the proportion of claims that can be entailed by the reference, aligning with the "Reference$\Rightarrow$Output" relation in Section \ref{sec:entailment}.
-In contrast to claim recall, claim precision exposes statements unsupported by the reference, thereby serving as a metric for hallucination detection.
-To our best understanding, we are the first to evaluate claim precision in text generation.
+We define \textbf{claim precision} to evaluate conciseness.
+Similar to claim recall, we generate a list of claims for the system output and apply the evaluator to compute the proportion of claims that can be entailed by the reference.
+Formally, let $y$ be the reference, $y'$ be the system output, and $\mathcal{L}_y'$ be the list of output subclaims, we define claim precision as $\frac{1}{|\mathcal{L}_{y'}|}\sum_{l \in \mathcal{L}_{y'}} \mathbb{I}[ y \Rightarrow l ]$.